 Overall, human players have passed almost all the tasks in each scenario within the five attempts.
 On average, they used 1.86 attempts per task and took 23.73 seconds to think per task.
 On average, the low number of attempts to pass the tasks shows that the dexterity required to solve the tasks when the strategy is determined is low.
 The average thinking time per task shows that humans have to carefully think about the strategic physical rule required to solve the task.

 Humans have the longest thinking time for the tasks in the adequate timing scenario but the average pass rate for these tasks is the second lowest.
-Similarly, the tasks from the non-greedy actions scenario has the lowest average pass rate with highest number of attempts while the thinking time is the second longest.
-This shows that figuring out the correct strategies for the tasks of these scenarios has been difficult for the humans.
+Similarly, the tasks from the non-greedy actions scenario have the lowest average pass rate with the highest number of attempts while the thinking time is the second longest.
+This shows that figuring out the correct strategies for the tasks of these scenarios has been difficult for humans.
 In the relative weight scenario, the pass rate achieved within five attempts is the lowest.
 But the thinking time is average for this scenario.
-This suggests that some humans take the action without carefully thinking the strategy, and the strategy realized at a glance is not the correct strategy to solve the task.
-This also agrees with our observation that is humans are over confident in their wrong actions.
+This suggests that some humans take the action without carefully thinking about the strategy, and the strategy realized at a glance is not the correct strategy to solve the task.
+This also agrees with our observation that humans are overconfident in their wrong actions.

-\subsection{Local and Broad Generalization Performance and Phy-Q Score}
+\subsubsection{Local and Broad Generalization Performance and Phy-Q Score}

 \paragraph{\textit{Local generalization} performance}